Choosing knitting needles is challenging. Understand the size, many materials, and types of knitting needles with my guide.

 Clover Takumi Straights

 Made from Bamboo these single point needles have a slight grab.
-These are a great choice as needles for beginners, because the stitches don’t slip off as easily.
+These are great needles for beginners, because the stitches don’t slip off easily.

 - Smooth to touch